Managing Amazon Pinpoint projects - Amazon Pinpoint

 Managing Amazon Pinpoint projects

 You can use the Amazon Pinpoint console to create, view, edit, and delete projects.
-Within a project, you can also import endpoints, create segments, create campaigns, create journeys, and view analytics data for that project.
+Within a project, you can also import endpoints, build segments, create campaigns, create journeys, and view analytics data for that project.

 Creating a project